surreptus/giphster/README.md

 I started this project using [Create React App](https://github.com/facebook/create-react-app) with the TypeScript template.
-The application is broken up into three main sections, components, containers and support.
+The application is broken up into three main sections, components, containers and support as detailed below.
 The organization follows a basic react-redux setup since it's a small codebase.

 #### Components
-Functions that don't gather any data from redux but rather are values are passed down via props or using hooks.
+Functions that don't gather any data from redux but rather take values passed down via props or using hooks.
 These pieces make up most of the viewable content in the app.